froseph/friday-podcast-club/content/schedule/20210122_the_untold_story_of_lyndie_b_hawkins_-_hidden_brain.md

 ---
 ## Important: If this is a draft, next line should NOT begin with #
 # draft: true
-title: "The Untold Story of Lyndie B. Hawkins - Invisibilia"
+title: "The Untold Story of Lyndie B. Hawkins - Hidden Brain"
 date: 2021-01-22
 ## below are user-defined parameters (lower case keys recommended)
 episode: "The Untold Story of Lyndie B. Hawkins"
-podcasts: "Invisibilia"
+podcasts: "Hidden Brain"
 subtitle:
 tags:
   - racism